How much does a Inventory Manager make?

 General Atomics

-General Atomics provides Inventory Manager roles that involve managing aerospace and defense supplies.
-They operate in the USA, with significant locations in California and Texas.
+General Atomics provides Inventory Manager positions that emphasize managing aerospace and defense supplies.
+They operate in locations like San Diego and Washington, D.C.
+Employees ensure the availability of critical components for defense projects.

 How to earn more as a Inventory Manager?